ULTRA (Underwater Laser Telecommunications and Remote Access) is high-speed wireless for the subsea Internet of Underwater Things (IoUT)

 No single wireless technology is currently capable of serving as the backbone of a high-bandwidth subsea communications system without sacrificing range and data rates.

 Oceanit has developed ULTRA using point-to-point, tight-beam lasers to enable high-bandwidth, wireless communications to create the crucial backbone for a subsea internet of things.
 The system offers gigabit bandwidth communications over distances of 100m+ and runs through low-power sensor nodes, enabling real-time monitoring of wide-band data and eliminating the need for umbilicals within the system.

-ULTRA takes advantage of a distributed network of battery-powered nodes which communicate to a submerged hub before relaying signals to the surface or an AUV.
+ULTRA has a much longer range than current systems and is unaffected by acoustic noise environments.
+ULTRA takes advantage of a distributed network of low-power battery nodes which communicate to a submerged hub before relaying signals to the surface or an AUV.
 Built from the ground up as a directional system, ULTRA will have embedded targeting and tracking capabilities.
-The distributed nodes will not utilize lasers, but rather modulating reflectors encode a signal on top of a beam sent from the hub.
+The distributed nodes will not utilize lasers, but rather modulating reflectors that encode a signal on top of a beam sent from the hub.

 The higher data rates made possible by the system will provide actionable information for multiple subsea use cases.
 ULTRA enables more efficient operations and situational awareness across a wide variety of subsea IoT devices.

 To learn more, please visit the NETL’s website: